 Tower Bridge Walkways

+The Walkways offer a fantastic, first impression.
 The bridge is a spectacle and stands proud in the middle of the Thames.

 The Walkways themselves offer great alternative views of the city and also allow you to see the people walking on the bridge below from a bird’s eye view.
 However, during the day this is all there is to offer.

-In the evening it is a different story altogether – make use of the LED lights on the wall, add some visual effects and this space can be transformed into a really breathtaking venue with incredible views of London at dusk.
+In the evening it is a different story altogether – make use of the LED lights on the wall, add some visual effects and this space can be transformed into a breathtaking venue with incredible views of London at dusk.

 HMS Belfast

-For guests that have not been to London before this location offers the ‘wow’ factor.
+For guests that have not been to London before this location provides the ‘wow’ factor.
 The boat still sails a few times a year and the interior décor paints a picture of the ship in years gone by.

 With three levels to the ship, there are plenty of hosting options and spaces to choose from.
+Guests will feel like they have been transported back in time to the 1930s, making it the perfect location for a nautical 1930s-themed party.

 Cutty Sark

-The Cutty Sark is a much more classical sailing yacht, originally built for use as a tea clipper.
+Here lies another great piece of British history dry birthed in London.
+The Cutty Sark is a classic sailing yacht, originally built for use as a tea clipper.

 Walk in through the venue’s shop and make your way up to the top deck of the boat to understand what it would have been like to sail upon the boat.
 Head down a level to find yourself at the museum part of the ship and take time to learn about the deck’s interesting history.
+Climb down another level to the spacious cambered tween deck – great for a drinks reception.

-Finally go down below to the main event space.
+Finally, go down below to the main event space.
 There’s nothing quite like holding an event in the hull of the boat, a large space open for your creative license.

 All in all the Cutty Sark is an incredible venue and it’s perfect to pull in entertainment, props and lighting to create an unforgettable gala dinner evening.